 Think fashion, fine-art, creative, and modern maybe including some epic shots with flash photography.

 If you’re looking for candid, unposed, reportage style pictures this could be for you.
 Expect relatively few posed group shots depending on the photographer.

 This style is informal and spontaneous, sometimes shot on film.
 The mood is lifestyle documentary but the photographer will likely bring in a hint of direction and styling.

-All these approaches can make for stunning wedding photos, so it’s about choosing the one you’re attracted to the most.
-I guess my style would be put into the (modern) alternative category, and the way I shoot is very relaxed and informal.
-I mingle with the guests and concentrate on the capturing the story of your day, as well as all the little details you’ve put so much thought into.
-I also make sure I get some great group shots and portraits of just the two of you.
-When you’re choosing your style remember that you’ll be looking at your pictures for many years to come, and you’ll want something that will stand the test of time.
-Once you’re clear on what you want the next step is to research and make a short-list of photographers whose images really speak to you.
+All these approaches make for stunning wedding photos, it’s just about you choosing the one you’re attracted to the most.
+My style site in the (modern) alternative category, as the way I shoot is very relaxed and informal.
+I mingle with guests, and concentrate on the capturing the story of the day, as well as capturing all the little details that have been put into the wedding.
+Also, I make sure I get some great group shots and portraits of just the two of you.
+When you’re choosing the style of your photographer, remember that you’ll be looking at your pictures for many years to come, and you’ll want something that will stand the test of time.
+Once you’re clear on what you want, the next step is to research and make a short-list of photographers whose images really speak to you.

 You have probably already got some kind of budget in mind and the photographer is just one of many competing costs alongside the dress, the favours, the food, the cake, the flowers – the list goes on… Sometimes investing in a set of photographs that doesn’t exist yet can seem like the least of your worries.
-However it’s worth remembering that these pictures will last long after the cake is eaten and the guests have gone home so it really is worth spending as much as you can afford.
+However, it’s worth remembering that these pictures will last long after the cake is eaten and the guests have gone home, so it really is worth spending as much as you can afford.
 Wedding photographers can range massively in price but most offer a few wedding packages which may help with smaller budgets.